Last updated on .

 Arasta Bazaar

-The Arasta Bazaar burned down in 1912 and was left in ruins for decades.
-It was restored between 1982 and 1985 and reopened as a bazaar.
-There are some excellent shops selling souvenirs, carpets, clothing, jewelry, and more.
-At the north end of the bazaar is an area with cafés and restaurants.
+The bazaar burned down in 1912 and remained in ruins for decades.
+It was restored between 1982 and 1985 and reopened as a functioning market.
+Today, you’ll find shops selling souvenirs, carpets, clothing, jewelry, and more, and at the north end there’s a small area with cafés and restaurants.

 Arasta Bazaar in Sultanahmet, Istanbul, Turkey